amitsaha/linux_voice_2/README.md

 Here you will find the source codes for the article in Linux Voice, Issue 27.

-### Resources
+### Links

 The following links should be useful as you look to learn more.

 Resources from Rust's own documentation: